illusio666/employee_attrition_analysis/README.md

 - seaborn
 - plotly
 - scipy, and
-- imbalance-learn
+- imbalanced-learn

 ## Analysis techniques used

 For each of the four hypotheses, the relevant data was visualised in order to detect any potential patterns/causes.
-Where visualisations indicated a possible relationship, mathematical significance was tested to see whether results were a strong enough relationship to be deemed pertinent  (Chi-squared to test relationships between categorical data, Mann-Whitney for non-normal numerical data across Attrition:Yes and Attrition:No groups).
+Where visualisations indicated a possible relationship, mathematical significance was tested to see whether results showed statistically significant relationships warranting further attention  (Chi-squared to test relationships between categorical data, Mann-Whitney for non-normal numerical data across Attrition:Yes and Attrition:No groups).

-For the machine learning model, RandomForest was used to build a prediction model for attrition; due to the imbalance of data (leavers are only 16% of the dataset) then SMOTE was used to create synthetic data for the attrition group.
+For the machine learning model, RandomForest was used to build a prediction model for attrition.
 As the initial results from the full data set were fairly weak, I used logistic regression to identify those features that were most pertinent for attrition, and then limited the model to those top 20 features.
+Then, due to the imbalance of data (leavers are only 16% of the dataset), SMOTE was used to create synthetic data for the attrition group.
 The end result was a 90% accuracy rate.

-While certain models would warrant a higher accuracy rate e.g. medical diasnoses, for staff retention strategy this is a sound outcome.
+While certain models would warrant a higher accuracy rate e.g. medical diagnoses, for staff retention strategy this is a sound outcome.

 ## Dashboard design

-The dashboard is intended to simulate a managerial 'People' dashboard for which Tabs 1 & 2 would be automatically updated as data is refreshed.
-As such, no 'analysis' commentary is added to those tabs as they're intended to be stand-alone pages for managers to interrogate.
+The dashboard is intended to simulate a managerial 'People' dashboard for which Tabs 1 & 2 are designed for automatic refresh upon data update.
+As such, no embedded commentary is included, as these tabs are intended for independent exploration.

-Tab 3 is intended to be a more responsive 'here are our additional findings' tab which would be created bespoke at each refresh to highlight any new insight.
+Tab 3 provides dynamic insights tailored to each refresh cycle.

 None of the tabs are intended to replicate the attrition prediction/retention strategy in the notebook, as those would be strategic HR outputs for assessment by a small team of stakeholders, and not public-facing.

-As the dataset lacks any timestamps (see recommendations),
+As the dataset lacks any timestamps (see Exec Summary and Findings & Recommendations in notebook 4.), it was not possible to analyse attrition over any time period/determine if it's increasing or decreasing.
+This would be something strongly recommended if any retention strategy needed to be monitored for effectiveness.

+## Limitations ⚠️

+- The dataset lacks timestamp fields, preventing longitudinal analysis of attrition trends.
+- Certain demographic flags (e.g. retirement eligibility) are absent, limiting segmentation granularity.
+- Synthetic data was used to balance the attrition class, which may not fully reflect real-world distributions.

 ## Unfixed bugs